facebookarchive/hack-langspec/spec/14-generic-types-methods-and-functions.md

 The examples in this section use the generic class `Stack` defined in [§§](14-generic-types-methods-and-functions.md#general).

 Some languages require the type arguments associated with a generic class to be specified at instantiation time, using syntax something like new `Stack<int>()` to create a `Stack` of `int`.
 However, that is **not** permitted in Hack.
 As such, what is being allocated here is a stack of unknown type.
-When method `push` is called with an int argument, the compiler infers that the stack can hold values of that type.
-Then when `push` is called with a `float` argument, the compiler infers that the stack can also hold values of that type.
+When method `push` is called with an int argument, the implementation infers that the stack can hold values of that type.
+Then when `push` is called with a `float` argument, the implementation infers that the stack can also hold values of that type.
 Values of yet other types can also be pushed.

 In the following example, the type of the `Stack` designated by `$st` is not fixed (i.e., established) until that `Stack` is made available outside of its creating function, in this case, when the creating function returns to its caller: